Scalar-Measurement Attitude Estimation on $\mathbf{SO}(3)$ with Bias Compensation: Preliminary Material

 where the matrix-valued functions $A(x_1,t) \in \R^{n \times n}$ and $C(x_1,t) \in \R^{m \times n}$ are continuous matrix-valued functions uniformly bounded w.r.t. $t$.
 The following result is adapted from Theorem 3.1 and Corollary 3.2 in \cite{hamel2018riccati}. \begin{proposition} Consider the system dynamics \eqref{eq:riccati_dynamics} and choose the input signal:

 with $P(0)$ a positive definite (p.d.) matrix solution to the Continuous Riccati Equation (CRE)

 with $Q(t)$ and $V(t)$ bounded continuous symmetric positive definite matrix-valued functions.
-If the pair $(A^\star(t),C^\star(t)):=(A(0,t),C(0,t))$ is uniformly observable, then the origin of \eqref{eq:riccati_dynamics} is locally exponentially stable. \end{proposition} \begin{proof} Consider the following candidate Lyapunov function $\mathcal{V}(\bm{x}) := \frac{1}{2} \bm{x}^\top P^{-1} \bm{x}$.
-Computing its derivative along the trajectories of \eqref{eq:riccati_dynamics} yields
+If the pair $(A^\star(t),C^\star(t)):=(A(0,t),C(0,t))$ is uniformly observable, then the origin of \eqref{eq:riccati_dynamics} is locally exponentially stable. \end{proposition} The result follows from standard Riccati-based Lyapunov arguments.
+Since $A(x_1,t)$ and $C(x_1,t)$ depend only on $x_1$, compactness of $\mathfrak{B}^{n_1}_r$ ensures their uniform boundedness along trajectories.
+This, combined with uniform observability of the pair $(A^\star(t),C^\star(t))$, guarantees boundedness and well-conditioning of $P(t)$, from which local exponential stability follows.
+See Theorem 3.1 in \cite{hamel2018riccati} for details (cf. \cite{Melis2026}).

-The right-hand side is locally negative as long as $P$ is well defined, positive definite, bounded and well conditioned.
-By positive definiteness of $P(0)$, $V(t)$ and $Q(t)$, Lemma 2.6 in \cite{hamel2017position} ensures that $P(t)$ is positive definite and well defined for all $t\geq0$.
-Uniform observability of $(A^\star(t), C^\star(t))$ implies that $P(t)$ and $P^{-1}(t)$ are uniformly bounded, and $C(x_1,t)$ is bounded at $\bm{x}=0$, see \cite{hamel2017position}.
-By continuity, and compactness of $\mathfrak{B}^{n_1}_r$, the matrices $A(x_1,t)$ and $C(x_1,t)$ are uniformly continuous and bounded w.r.t. $x_1$.
-Hence, by continuity, see also the proof of Theorem 3.1 in \cite{hamel2018riccati}, $P(t)$ and $P^{-1}(t)$ are well-conditioned and uniformly bounded along the solutions of \eqref{eq:riccati_dynamics} w.r.t. initial conditions taken in a small neighbourhood of $\bm{x}=0$.
-As a consequence, $\mathcal{V}$ converges exponentially to zero and the origin $\bm{x} = 0$ is locally exponentially stable. \end{proof}